The Size of Your AC Unit Matters

-In this business, size matters.
+In this business, the size of your A/C unit matters.
 If you discover that your system is struggling to keep your home cool and comfortable, it might be time to consider upgrading your undersized HVAC system.
-Here’s how to tell if you need a bigger AC unit, courtesy of gimmick-free Reliant Air Conditioning.
+Here’s how to tell if you need a bigger AC unit.

 If you’ve been researching new air conditioning systems, the easiest way to determine if the system you’re considering is appropriate for your home is based on the published manufacturer’s guidelines.
 The total number of square feet that the system can adequately cool will be indicated, and this will help give you a ballpark idea of whether or not that particular system is a hit or miss for your home.
 The same goes for the system you already have installed, as well.
 If the square footage of your home exceeds or misses the guidelines, then you’re going to need an upgrade.

 What’s the science behind all of this?
 BTUs, or British Thermal Units.
 A BTU is simply the amount of heat required to raise the temperature of a pint of water by one degree Fahrenheit.
 It’s the fancy way that manufacturers size air conditioners, but they also make it rather easy to determine the BTUs your system can handle.
 Check your manual or, if you’ve thrown that out like a lot of folks, check the label on your outdoor unit.
 Following the model and serial number, you’ll find three digits, such as 024, that correlate with the number of BTUs by the thousands your air conditioner can remove from your home.

 Here’s a basic formula to help you out – multiple the square footage of the area you want to cool (usually the square footage of your home) by 25.
 To that number, add 400 for each person who lives in your home and another 1,000 for every full window installed in your home.
 This grand total represents the number of BTUs your system can handle, generally speaking.

 Simple, right?
 Well, not so much, as these numbers aren’t actual.